willhuff0/music_server/music_shared/docs/documentation.md

 ```

 ### Mobile and Web Clients

 #### Visuals

 This is the main logic of a gradient shader I use as a background nearly everywhere.
-All of the arrays contain 4 elements.
-Each fragment simply measures its distance to each of the points and adds that points color based on the distance.
+Each of the arrays, uPointPositions, uPointSizes, and uPointColors, contain 4 elements.
+Each fragment simply measures its distance to each of the points and adds that point's color multiplied by a distance based falloff.

 ```glsl
 float falloff(float dist, float size) {